Song-of-Aeon/fonts-5/readme.txt

 A: This one is easy!
 Just look at the readme file. (press Y in the song select menu to enable/disable)

 There are five fonts featured in Fonts 5.
+This is not why it is called Fonts 5, just a coincidence.

 Alien Encounters (title, menu, combo),
 Rondalo (descriptions, info, dialogue),